AKJK-Internet-32002/32002/windows-apps-src/design/shell/tiles-and-notifications/adaptive-interactive-toasts.md

                 ActivationType = ToastActivationType.Background,

                 // To place the button next to the text box,
-                // reference the text box's Id and provide an image TextBoxId = "tbReply",
+                // reference the text box's id
+                TextBoxId = "tbReply",
                 ImageUri = "Assets/Reply.png"
             }